ThomasSchmitz/ai-optimization/ROADMAP.md

 ## Overview

-This roadmap outlines the strategic plan to transform the current single-page AI GEO website into a comprehensive, deep multi-page learning platform.
-The transformation will provide in-depth resources for marketing professionals optimizing their digital presence for AI visibility.
+This roadmap outlines the strategic plan for maintaining and expanding the AI GEO website as a comprehensive, authoritative resource for marketing professionals optimizing their digital presence for AI visibility.
+The site now features detailed platform guides, optimization strategies, and up-to-date information on the rapidly evolving AI landscape.

 ## Strategic Goals

-1. **Depth**: Provide comprehensive, detailed content for each AI platform and optimization strategy
+1. **Accuracy**: Maintain current, verified information for all AI platforms and features (as of November 2025)
-2. **Discoverability**: Improve navigation and content organization for better user experience
+2. **Depth**: Provide comprehensive, detailed content for each AI platform and optimization strategy
-3. **Credibility**: Cite and link to original sources
+3. **Credibility**: Cite and link to authoritative external sources and official documentation
-4. **SEO**: Each dedicated page can rank for specific keywords and topics
+4. **Authority**: Establish the site as the definitive AI optimization resource through E-E-A-T principles
 5. **Scalability**: Modular structure allows easy addition of new AI platforms and topics
-6. **Learning Paths**: Create guided learning experiences for different user needs
+6. **Timeliness**: Regular updates to reflect the fast-changing AI platform ecosystem

 ## Status Legend